OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Deployment preview](deploy-preview-work-items.png)

-They will also appear on the task summary for the deployment.
+They are also displayed on the task summary for the deployment.

 ![Deployment work-items](deploy-work-items.png)